n1lby73/waydroid-installer/README.md

 Run the below command if you are either
 - Stucked at boot screen
-- waited longer than 5-10 minutes and nothing shows on weston compositor close weston compositor, open a terminal and pastethis there:
+- waited longer than 5-10 minutes and nothing shows on weston compositor close weston compositor, open a terminal and paste this there:
 ```
 sudo systemctl restart waydroid-container
 ```